SOTETO/heureka/readme.md

 2. Create an account by using the registration view on `http://localhost`.
 3. Use `admin` to grant admin rights to your newly created user.
 4. Request `/docu` to initiate an admin account for your local Grav CMS instance, the base for the documentation.
+5. Initiate the navigation by calling `/dispenser/navigation/init`.
+In case of a whitescreen, the call has been successfully.

 ## Configuration files
 There are several configuration files to make the MS-architecture more save: